-Whether you’re looking for an in-person or virtual club, Facebook is a great jumping off point.
-Many locally-based language clubs have Facebook pages so you can connect online but then attend the in-person meetings.
+Whether you’re looking for an in-person or virtual club, Facebook is a great jumping-off point.
+Many locally-based language clubs have private Facebook groups so you can connect online but then attend the in-person meetings.
 Similarly, there are some clubs that exclusively use Facebook to connect.

 You’ll see all the options for your search terms as well as how many members belong to each group, which can help you identify the more active ones.

-Some clubs are private or regionally based, so be sure to read the group’s page before joining.
+Some clubs are private or regionally based, so be sure to read the group’s description and community rules before joining.

 Join Polyglot Club

 If you want to join an existing, in-person club, head to the Events page, which promotes local language club meetings.
-Each meeting’s location is noted on the upper right corner of its listing.
-You can click on any listing to get the deets on when, where and what’s happening, and then you can RSVP.
+Each meeting’s location is noted in the upper right corner of its listing.

 If there aren’t any meetings in your area or that appeal to you, you can even post your own event to try to get a club up and running.